switz/FrenchPress.sugar/README.markdown

 ## To do

-* Allow formatting options through sugar preferences panel
 * Seperate CSS property and value by spacing.
-List grouped CSS rules in seperate lines.
+List grouped CSS rules on seperate lines.
 * Don't display text-level inline HTML elements in seperate lines.

 ## Changelog